Jennifer Finney Boylan: Personal life

 Boylan has two children, Zaira and Sean, with Deirdre Boylan, whom she married in 1988.

 Boylan is a trans woman, and began transitioning in 2000.
 In 2019, she told the LGBTQ&A podcast, "I've been maybe three or four different women at this point in my life.
 Early on in transition, I was very youthful.
 I cared a lot about my appearance and being sexy and my clothes.
 Fashion was really important to me, passing was really important to me.
-Appearing cis, I'm sorry to say, was probably more important to me than it should have been...It's the spectacular mystery of life, the way we keep becoming other versions of ourselves."
+Appearing cis, I'm sorry to say, was probably more important to me than it should have been....
+It's the spectacular mystery of life, the way we keep becoming other versions of ourselves."
+In the essay "Penis Envy", Boylan describes her feelings as a young man who considered herself female, writing, "We [change sex] because nature demands it".

 She lives with her wife in New York City and Belgrade Lakes, Maine.
-Nine years after she began her transition, Boylan published an opinion piece for The New York Times stating that "my spouse and I love each other, and that our legal union has been a good thing – for us, for our children and our community".
+Nine years after she began her transition, Boylan published an opinion piece for The New York Times stating that she married her spouse before she began her transition, and her spouse "stood by me, deciding that her life was better with me than without me....
+What matters is that my spouse and I love each other, and that our legal union has been a good thing — for us, for our children and our community".

 Boylan plays keyboard instruments as well as the zither, and describes playing in various bands in her memoir.

 Awards and honors

-In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named her among the fifty heroes “leading the nation toward equality, acceptance, and dignity for all people”.
+In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named her among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people".

 Boylan was also awarded a master's degree ad eundem gradum from Colby College.